 Catherine Gispert, an emerging Cuban-American soprano originally from Miami, FL, has been heralded by South Florida Classical Review as a "high soprano" to watch, deserving of "larger assignments... in the future."

-Her most recent operatic performances include Paní Pásková and a Slípka (Hen) in Příhody lišky Bystroušky (The Cunning Little Vixen) with University of Michigan, Zerlina in Don Giovanni with Saluzzo Opera Academy, Susannah in Carlisle Floyd's Susannah with University of Michigan, and both Ida and Frosch in Die Fledermaus with Berlin Opera Academy.
+Other recent operatic performances include Paní Pásková and a Slípka (Hen) in Janáček's Příhody lišky Bystroušky (The Cunning Little Vixen) with University of Michigan, Zerlina in Don Giovanni with Saluzzo Opera Academy, Susannah in Carlisle Floyd's Susannah with University of Michigan, and both Ida and Frosch in Die Fledermaus with Berlin Opera Academy.
 Previous appearances include Annina in La Traviata with Opera Grand Rapids, Zo-Zo in The Merry Widow with Riuniti Opera, Guillaume in La Chanson de Fortunio with Miami Music Festival, and la Zia in Madama Butterfly, una Novizia in Suor Angelica, and un Pastore in Tosca, all with Miami Lyric Opera.

 Ms. Gispert has performed frequently in various opera choruses, including those of University of Michigan, Saluzzo Opera Academy, Berlin Opera Academy, Opera Grand Rapids, Florida Grand Opera, Miami Lyric Opera, Riuniti Opera, Miami Music Festival, and Barry University.
 She has attended the Miami Music Festival, Opera Naples Academy, Berlin Opera Academy, and Saluzzo Opera Academy opera training programs.